majamin/neovim-config/README.md

-# A lazy Neovim config
+# Yet Another Neovim Config

 Hi.
 This is my config for [Neovim](http://neovim.io).